chelseaa1808/chat.researchchat.io/README_DEV.md

 ├── users/              # Django custom user model, signals ├── .github/            # (If CI/CD is added)
 └── README_DEV.md       # You are here

+---

+**## In Progress / Areas for Collaboration**

+ Secure CI/CD pipeline to enterprise repo

+ Memory capsule design for persistent bot identity, various links to the chatpage, and conversation creation

+ Multi-role access for researchers vs. participants

+ Integration of chat memory tracing and export functionalities

+ MFA and admin invite system via email